 Certain cancers, including pancreatic, breast, colon and prostate, have been shown to accumulate high levels of hyaluronan (HA).
 Aberrant accumulation of this component of the tumor’s infrastructure supports a protective network or “halo” that surrounds certain tumors.
 This pathologic accumulation of HA along with other matrix components also increases tumor interstitial fluid pressure, constricting tumor vasculature and creating a unique microenvironment for the growth of tumor cells compared to normal cells.
 These mechanisms generate barriers to drug delivery that inhibit the potential effectiveness of many anti-cancer agents.
 Dismantling the HA component of the tumor architecture disrupts this unique tumor microenvironment and opens the previously constricted vessels which may increase blood flow to the tumor.
 This may allow cancer therapies to be more efficiently delivered to their target and thus may be more effective.

 Halozyme’s FDA-approved, HYLENEX® recombinant human hyaluronidase, rHuPH20, is administered subcutaneously and temporarily and reversibly degrades HA to facilitate the absorption and dispersion of other injected drugs or fluids and for subcutaneous fluid administration.
 However, rHuPH20 acts only locally at the injection site, is rapidly inactivated in the body, and does not survive in the blood.
-An investigational PEGylated form of rHuPH20, PEGPH20, has been developed by Halozyme which dramatically increases the half-life of the compound in the blood and allows for intravenous administration.
+An investigational PEGylated form of rHuPH20, PEGPH20, in under development by Halozyme to increase the half-life of the compound in the blood and allows investigation for intravenous administration.

 A Phase 1 clinical trial was initiated in 2009 to assess PEGPH20 over a range of doses and frequencies to assess the safety and tolerability of the treatment in patients with solid tumor malignancies refractory to prior therapies, which included patients with pancreatic cancer.
 A Phase 2 trial, with a Phase 1b run-in period, has been initiated for patients with metastatic pancreatic cancer.
 The patients will receive the standard of care, gemcitabine, with PEGPH20 or with placebo.
 Additional preclinical investigations are also underway to explore combinations of PEGPH20 with other targeted and cytotoxic agents.